 The main contact for Special Educational Needs and Disability at Greenland Community Primary School is our SENCO.

 Mrs Guy is our designated Special Educational Needs Coordinator.
-Mrs Guy was awarded the National SENCO Award qualification in 2015 and is working towards a Masters Degree in Education specialising in Children’s Emotional Wellbeing and Mental Health.
-She has taken part in numerous professional development courses such as Neglect, Safeguarding Children, Level 2 Child Protection, Attachment awareness, Autism awareness, Sensory Smart Classrooms, Speech and Language Training and takes part in continuous professional development to update and refresh her skills.
+Mrs Guy was awarded the National SENCO Award qualification in 2015 and has a Masters Degree in Education specialising in Children’s Emotional Wellbeing and Mental Health.
+She has taken part in numerous professional development courses such as Neglect, Safeguarding Children, Level 2 Child Protection, Attachment awareness, Autism awareness, Sensory Smart Classrooms, Speech and Language Training, County Lines, Adverse Childhood Experience and Early Trauma (ACES), Female Genital Mutilation (FGM), Safer Recruitment in schools, Managing sexualised behaviours in primary school.
+Mrs Guy regularly takes part in continuous professional development to update and refresh her skills.

 Mrs Guy can be contacted on the main school telephone number (01207) 232147 or via e-mail on email@example.com